 Take the kids for a zoom around the ice skating rink at Heinzels Wintermarchen, Colognes old town Christmas Markets.
 There is no need to have your own skates as you can hire them on site.

 The markets in the old town are the best for families as you can watch a glass blower making jewellery or a blacksmith hammering out horse shoe decorations.
-There is a huge variety of beautifully decorated stalls with yummy treats, arts and crafts to peruse all under the cover of sparkle lights.
+There is a huge variety of beautifully decorated stalls with yummy treats, arts and crafts to peruse all under the cover of more sparkle lights.

-A Romantic weekend in Cologne – For Love or Fortune
+A Romantic Weekend in Cologne – For Love or Fortune

 Located in the Eisenmarkt are Tunnes and Schal.
 These two cast puppet characters from Colognes theatre past represent love and fortune.
 Rub Tunnes ‘nose’, for love to prosper in your life or ‘shake’ Schals hand to have fortune.